lock3/wg21/p2258/paper.md

 void f() {
-  typename [<t>] *p;    // OK: declares a pointer-to-T typename [<t>](0, 1); // OK: constructs a T temporary template [<x>]<int> var; // OK: declares var with type X<int>
+  typename [<t>] *p;    // OK: declares a pointer-to-T typename [<t>](0, 1); // OK: constructs a T temporary [<t>](0, 1);          // error: T is not invocable template [<x>]<int> var; // OK: declares var with type X<int>
 }
 ```

-Note that in these contexts the splice notation is not an expression.
+In these contexts the splice is not an expression.

+FIXME: Add whatever the solution for template arguments is.

 # References